 It is important to warm up before any kind of exercise in order to avoid injury.
-The right warm up can even significantly boost your performance during your Freeletics trainings!
-Every Coach Workout will include the Dynamic Warmup, designed to prepare you for your Workout.
-It will activate not only your cardiovascular system, but also the interaction between your muscular and nervous system in your whole body.
+The right warm up can significantly boost your performance during your Freeletics trainings.
+Each training session will include a Dynamic Warmup, designed to prepare you for your workout.
+The warmup is meant to activate your cardiovascular system, as well as the the interaction between your muscular and nervous system.

 God Workouts are a given set of exercises which have to be completed in the exact same order and number as stated.
 The Coach assigns you either full or partial Workouts which can vary in terms of volume and focus.
 God Workouts are all about speed and trying to achieve a new PB (Personal Best).
 Do them as fast as possible, while trying to maintain a good quality of movement.

 Intervals are completely flexible, adaptable trainings, tailored to you by your Coach.
 They are designed according to your past performances and your goal.
 There are three types of Interval trainings: Endurance, Conditioning, and Strength.
 Each of these is targeted towards a very specific goal.
 There is no timer in any Interval.
 Focus even more on performing all the movements with perfect form at the speed that your Coach defines.
 That way you can improve the quality of your movements, and progress to more difficult exercises.
 Intervals are results-driven and designed for you to reach your personal goal.

 Runs are a given distance, and can be everything from a short sprint, to medium distances, to longer distances.
 Runs are ideal for training cardiovascular and muscular endurance but also to complement a strength training program.
 When they are given to you by your Coach, try to perform them as fast as possible.

 The Active Cooldown is an important part of your complete workout.
 In your Freeletics training, your cooldown routine includes static stretching designed to re-establish the range of motion of your muscles and joints.
 Remember to always include a cooldown after any workout as it accelerates the body’s recovery and regeneration processes.